-To assess the current compliance of all HCBS settings, the State used the HCBS provider selfassessment survey and several approaches for validation.
+To assess the current compliance of all HCBS settings, the State used the HCBS provider self-assessment survey and several approaches for validation.
 All providers were required to complete a self-assessment survey.
-DHS/MQD and DOH/DDD mailed the provider selfassessment survey to 100% of active HCBS providers.
+The self-assessment survey included questions covering all the HCBS settings criteria.
+DHS/MQD and DOH/DDD mailed the provider self-assessment survey to 100% of active HCBS providers.
 If providers did not return the survey by the deadline, another letter or email reminder was sent.
-If still no survey received by the deadline, the State conducted a mandatory onsite visit for assessment and validation.
-By 2019, 100% of providers should have an assessment and validation completed on file.
+If still no survey was received by the deadline, the State conducted a mandatory onsite visit for assessment and validation.
+By March of 2019, 100% of providers should have an assessment and validation completed on file.

 The advisory group assisted in the development of the participant experience survey.
+The survey included questions covering all the HCBS settings criteria.
 The survey provided the participant with the opportunity to report their experience with their current HCBS settings.
 Survey components and focus areas were similar to the provider self-assessment survey.
-Focus areas include:
+Focus areas include, but not limited to: